 3. Mawey Taco Bar

-Fernando Carrasco and Julián Barros, both chefs with extensive experience (in several large Michelin-starred restaurants), are at the helm of this kitchen.
+Fernando Carrasco and Julián Barros, both chefs with extensive experience (in several great Michelin-starred restaurants), are at the helm of this kitchen.
 You can’t miss their governor tacos, with blue corn tortilla, grilled Oaxaca cheese, ancho chile sauce, sautéed shrimp, pickled onion and quicos powder; or their cochinita pibil taco with roasted pork leg, marinated with achiote and orange juice.
 They are masters in bringing pre-Columbian cuisine to local gastronomy.

-Calle de Olid, 6 (Trafalgar); Calle de San Bernardo, 5 (Santo Domingo) and Calle Manuel de Falla, 3 (Majadahonda)
+Calle de Olid, 6 (Trafalgar); Calle de San Bernardo, 5 (Santo Domingo) and Calle Manuel de falla, 3 (Majadahonda).

 💶 €€€€€.